Reflection on the Year

 Cost: Pay what you can: £30, £60, £90.
 Let me know if none of those is possible

-At this time of midwinter, and the turning of the Year, take time out to reflect on the Year that has passed and the Year to come.
+At this time of midsummer and the ending of the Academic Year, take time out to reflect on the Year that has passed and the Year to come.

 We will meet together but work individually, looking back at what we can be grateful for, what really worked for us this last year that we want to build on for the future.
 What principles can we draw out from those things to use to make the New Year more fulfilling and joyful?